 Thus the legacy of Hermann Area District Hospital began.

-50 years have gone by since the opening of Hermann Hospital.
-Changes have been made and additional services and renovations have taken place, including the attainment of four rural health clinics, two in Hermann, one in Owensville, and another in Montgomery City.
+Over 50 years have gone by since the opening of Hermann Hospital.
+Changes have been made and additional services and renovations have taken place, including the attainment of two rural health clinics, one in Hermann and another in Montgomery City.
 Also, in 2001, the expansion of the hospital district took place to include southern Montgomery and Warren counties.
 Major renovations took place beginning back in 2007 at the hospital with an overall facility upgrade, resulting in its state-of-the art building, ensuring the hospital remains up to date and current to provide the best possible care for its patients.
 Renovations were finalized in 2009.
-Hermann Hospital offers a variety of healthcare services, including major and minor surgeries, an Emergency Department onsite, a full Clinical Laboratory, Radiology Department, Rehabilitation Department with Physical, Occupational, Speech, and Cardiac Therapies, a Home Health Agency that reaches from the Montgomery City area, Hermann, and Owensville areas, inpatient Acute Care with doctors on staff 24/7, along with Skilled Care services for patients, a unique option for many who would rather receive their Skilled Care at a hospital versus a nursing home (often referred to as Swing Bed).
+Hermann Hospital offers a variety of healthcare services, including major and minor surgeries, an Emergency Department onsite, a full Clinical Laboratory, Radiology Department, Rehabilitation Department with Physical, Occupational, Speech, and Cardiac Therapies, and inpatient Acute Care with providers on staff 24/7, along with Skilled Care services for patients, a unique option for many who would rather receive their Skilled Care at a hospital versus a nursing home (often referred to as Swing Bed).
+In 2023 a new Soutwest Medical Associates rural health clinic was opened at 123 Bavarian Hills Plaza Hermann Mo.

 Hermann Hospital has weathered many storms through the past 50 plus years, yet with its dedication to its community members and their healthcare needs, Hermann Hospital remains dedicated in providing quality healthcare to its patients from all corners of its hospital district and beyond.